matteomeloni/laravel-rest-ql/README.md

 }
 ```

-and into the controller you can use `restQl` scope to add query
+and into the controller you can use `restQl` scope to make a new query

 ```php
 <?php